bmaschio/docs/web-services/SoapWebServiceClient.md

-# WSDL2jolie
+# Consume a SOAP WebSevice
+This page will walk you you through the process of consuming a SOAP-based web service with Jolie.

 ## Web services

 Interacting with Web Services usually implies reading some WSDL \(Web Service Description Language\) document.
 Unfortunately, WSDL documents are written in XML and can be pretty complicated, leaving the user with no other choice than to use some graphical development tool in order to understand them.

-Jolie supports the SOAP protocol, but using it means manually coding the interface and data types of the Web Service to invoke.
+Jolie supports the SOAP protocol, and it also provides the programmer with _wsdl2jolie_ a tool to import the complex structure of a WSDL into a Jolie interface

 _wsdl2jolie_ \(whose executable is installed by default in Jolie standard trunk\) is a tool that takes a URL to a WSDL document and automatically downloads all the related files \(e.g., referred XML schemas\), parses them and outputs the corresponding Jolie port/interface/data type definitions.